Yancey-Blog/blog-cms-v2/README.md

 ### `yarn release`

 Generates new Tag and CHANGELOG when you release a new version.

+- yarn release -- --release-as patch
+- yarn release -- --release-as minor
-Example: `yarn release -- --the-first-release`
+- yarn release -- --release-as major

 ## License